-You can either jump on a social listening tool like Social Mention or ViralHeat or simply set up a dashboard of relevant search terms in a tool like Hootsuite.
+You can either jump on a social listening tool like Social Mention or ViralHeat or simply set up a dashboard of relevant search terms.

 And just like that, we have our first elements to add to the spreadsheet.

-Once you’ve got a good deal of info from social networks, it’s time to see what users are saying in reviews.
+Once you’ve got a good deal of info from social networks, it’s time to see what people are saying in reviews.

-Depending on your product will depend on where you search for reviews.
-Apps will head to the App store, restaurants to Yelp, business software to G2crowd and so on and so forth.
+The type of product or service you offer will dictate where you search for reviews.
+Apps will head to the App store, restaurants to Yelp, business software to G2crowd, and so on and so forth.

-However, whatever service, product or solution you’re selling, also check out Amazon.
-And not just for reviews on similar products.
+No matter what service, product, or solution you’re selling, check out Amazon, as well — and not just for reviews on similar products.

-Check out the reviews on Amazon books that are centered around your key offering.
-The self-help sections are great for this as people are actively looking for assistance on solving that problem themselves.
+Check out the reviews on Amazon books that address your key offering.
+The self-help sections are great for that, since it represents people who are actively looking for assistance on solving problems themselves.

-In the case of cheap flights, users might be looking for books that advise them on cheap travel.
+In the case of cheap flights, people might be looking for books that advise them on cheap travel.